-New Low-Mass Single Axis MEMS Capacitive Accelerometers Offer Enhanced Temperature Performance
+New Low-Mass Single Axis MEMS DC Accelerometers Offer Enhanced Temperature Performance

-Design of the enhanced Model 2220 series incorporates Silicon Designs’ new proprietary high-performance MEMS capacitive chip, along with high-drive, low-impedance buffering, for industry-exclusive improved bias and scale factor over temperature performance.
-These specifications are unmatched among other industry MEMS capacitive accelerometer manufacturers, yet are still offered by Silicon Designs at a highly competitive price point.
+Design of the enhanced Model 2220 series incorporates Silicon Designs’ new proprietary high-performance MEMS DC accelerometer chip, along with high-drive, low-impedance buffering, for industry-exclusive improved bias and scale factor over temperature performance.
+These specifications are unmatched among other industry MEMS DC accelerometer manufacturers, yet are still offered by Silicon Designs at a highly competitive price point.

 Series modules are designed to respond to both DC and AC acceleration, either with two analog ±4V (differential); or 0.5 to 4.5V (single-ended) outputs that vary with acceleration.
 At zero acceleration, differential voltage output is nominally 0 VDC (DC response), with typical 1% cross-axis sensitivity.
 Onboard voltage regulation minimizes supply variation effects.
 Units are designed to withstand shock inputs of up to 2000 g over a standard temperature range of –55°C to +125°C. Each module is serialized for traceability and calibrated prior to factory shipment.

-PR Author/Advertising/Editorial Inquiries: Molly Bakewell Chamberlin President/Sensors Industry Subject Matter Expert Embassy Global, LLC Tel: +1.716.646.0927 firstname.lastname@example.org
+PR Author/Advertising/Editorial Inquiries: Molly Bakewell Chamberlin President/Sensors Industry Subject Matter Expert Embassy Global, LLC for Silicon Designs, Inc. Tel: +1.716.646.0927 firstname.lastname@example.org